Brienz/Brinzauls: 2024 evacuation

-In 2024, the movement of an additional 1.2 million cubic meters of rock was detected.
+In 2024, the movement of an additional 1.2 e6m3 of rock was detected.
 It was thought that the relatively slow movement of the rock mass could give villagers additional time, in the range of several months, but a sudden collapse, like that of 2023, was not ruled out; such an event would give no time for the inhabitants of the village to flee.
 Efforts were made in 2024 to reduce pressure on the deposit prior to its eventual collapse.
 Civil engineers sought to drain the meltwater deposit by tunneling underneath both layers and the mountain above.
-On November 9, 2024, it was announced that there was a serious fear of the collapse of about 5 million cubic meters of land, and an urgent need for an emergency evacuation of the village.
+On 9 November 2024, it was announced that there was a serious fear of the collapse of about 5 million cubic metres of land, and an urgent need for an emergency evacuation of the village.
 A new evacuation for the village’s 91 residents, as well as their pets and livestock, was ordered to be carried out by November 17th at the latest.
-Personal belongings and the retable of the village's 500 year old church were transported out of the village as well.
+Personal belongings and the retable of the village's 500-year-old church were transported out of the village as well.
 Since then, access to the village and its immediate environs has been prohibited, and it has been classified as a "red zone" by cantonal authorities.

 In December 2024, government and cantonal officials from Grisons announced that they were prepared to offer 90% of the financing necessary to relocate the village's population.
 Although the 2023 evacuation lasted only 51 days, this one is expected to last far longer, and may possibly be permanent.
 Even if, in the future, the village is deemed safe for public access, funds will be available for those who do not feel comfortable in their return.